Not all courses are offered each year. Make sure to check the updated tentative course offering page each year.

 COURSES IN NANOENGINEERING (NANO)

-All students enrolled in NANO courses or admitted to the NANO major are required to meet prerequisite and performance standards, i.e., students may not enroll in any NANO courses or courses in another department which are required for the major prior to having satisfied prerequisite courses with a C– or better (the department does not consider D or F grades as adequate preparation for subsequent material).
+All students enrolled in NANO courses or admitted to the NANO major are required to meet prerequisite and performance standards, i.e., students may not enroll in any NANO courses or courses in another department which are required for the major prior to having satisfied prerequisite courses with a C– or better (the department does not consider D or F grades as adequate preparation for subsequent material.
+All courses except NANO 1, NANO 4 and NANO 199 must be taken for a letter grade.
+P/NP will not be accepted).
 Additional details are given under the program outline, course descriptions, and admission procedures for the Jacobs School of Engineering in this catalog.

 NANO 4.
 Experience Nanoengineering (1) Introduction to nanoengineering lab-based skills.
 Hands-on training and experimentation with nanofabrication techniques, integration, and analytical tools.
 Prerequisites: None.
-(P/NP grading only; for incoming NANO freshmen and transfers; department approval required.
-NANO 1 or NANO 4 is mandatory).
+Department approval required.
+(P/NP grading only; NANO 4 is mandatory).

 NANO 15.
 Engineering Computation Using MATLAB (4) (Cross-listed with CENG 15) Introduction to solutions of engineering problems using computational methods.
 Formulating problem statements, selecting algorithms, writing computer programs, and analyzing output using MATLAB.
 Computational problems from nanoengineering, chemical engineering, and materials science are introduced.
 The course requires no prior programming skills.
 Prerequisites: None.
 (Students may not receive credit for both NANO 15 and CENG 15)